Detection of HI filament: Pair Stacking vs. Filament Stacking: Introduction

 \section{Introduction}

-Neutral hydrogen (HI), the most prevalent element in the universe, is crucial for galaxy star formation and serves as an effective tracer of baryon distribution.
-Cosmological simulations suggest the majority of HI is found within galaxies and the circum-galactic medium (CGM), with smaller amounts existing as clouds or pockets in the intergalactic medium (IGM).
+Neutral hydrogen (\hi), the most prevalent element in the universe, is crucial for galaxy star formation and serves as an effective tracer of baryon distribution.
+Cosmological simulations suggest the majority of \hi~is found within galaxies and the circum-galactic medium (CGM), with smaller amounts existing as clouds or clumps in the intergalactic medium (IGM).
 Large-scale cosmic filaments primarily consist of the photoionized warm-hot intergalactic medium (WHIM).
-Although HI is not the main component of the IGM, its presence is confirmed by Lyman-alpha absorption studies, indicating that HI may significantly influence star formation in galaxies.
-Specifically, the HI clouds located in cosmic filaments can move towards clusters, promoting rapid star formation in galaxies via cold accretion at high redshifts.
+Although \hi~is not the main component of the IGM, its presence is confirmed by Ly$\alpha$ absorption studies, indicating that \hi~may significantly influence star formation in galaxies.
+Specifically, the \hi~clouds located in cosmic filaments can move towards clusters, promoting rapid star formation in galaxies via cold accretion at high redshifts.